© Crown copyright 2018

 - fabricated or induced illness

-- any other issues that pose a risk to children, young people and vulnerable adults
+- any other issues that pose a risk to children, learners and vulnerable adults

 3.2 Safeguarding also relates to broader aspects of care and education, including: